decaprox/ksyslabs.org/README.md

 This is a new version of ksyslabs.org

-Please submit a pool requests
+Please submit a pull requests